 By contrast, the Endless Pools Original Series pools are relatively utilitarian, at least in their basic form.
 That gives owners the versatility to finish their pools in a range of styles, from rustic to industrial, Craftsman to Mediterranean.

 You can also enjoy the Underwater Treadmill in an Endless Pools Fitness System.
 Our swim spa models all come standard with a sleek, contemporary cabinet.

 The Water Walker and its conjoined Spa cost approximately $89,000.
 That's based on current exchange rates for it's £69,000 price tag.

 For about one-fifth that price, you can buy an Underwater Treadmill in a WaterWell exercise pool with a 7-foot-square water area.

-For about one-third of the cost of the Water Walker, you can get an Underwater Treadmill in a Performance Endless Pool with our smoother, bigger current and customize it with a 51-inch water depth.
+For about one-third of the cost of the Water Walker, you can get an Underwater Treadmill in an Endless Pools Performance pool with our smoother, bigger current and customize it with a 51-inch water depth.